-For PY15-PY22, the HealthCare.gov enrollee maximum APTC metric uses the HealthCare.gov calculated maximum APTC amounts.
-For PY23, the report finds the county SLCSP and calculates an estimated maximum APTC using PY22 enrollment and eligibility data and PY23 plan data.
-In all plan years, the household maximum APTC is distributed among APTC-eligible enrollees using the relevant age rating curve and redistributed amongpolicies using the logic described in 45 CFR 155.340(f).
+For PY15-PY24, the HealthCare.gov enrollee maximum APTC metric uses the HealthCare.gov calculated maximum APTC amounts.
+For PY25, the report finds the county SLCSP and calculates an estimated maximum APTC using PY24 enrollment and eligibility data and PY25 plan data.
+In all plan years, the household maximum APTC is distributed among APTC-eligible enrollees using the relevant age rating curve and redistributed among QHP policies using the logic described in 45 CFR 155.340(f).

-The HealthCare.gov enrollee lowest cost plan metrics don't consider plans' rating business rules.
-Since all medical QHPs are age-rated in HealthCare.gov states, rating business rules generally only affect premiums when the householdcontains more than three child enrollees less than age 21; in these cases, the three-child rating cap only applies if the children can enroll on the same policy.
-However, the PY23 SLCSP determination considers rating business rules because the logic includes SADPs, which can be family tier-rated plans with relationship- dependent rates.
+The HealthCare.gov enrollee LCP metrics do not consider plans' rating business rules.
+Since all medical QHPs are age-rated in HealthCare.gov states, rating business rules generally only affect premiums when the household contains more than three child enrollees (i.e., enrollees under the age of 21); in these cases, the three-child rating cap only applies if the children can enroll on the same policy.
+However, the PY25 SLCSP determinations do consider rating business rules because the determination includes both medical QHPs and SADPs, the latter of which can be family tier-rated plans with relationship-dependent rates.